GalvanizeDataScience/self-study-resources/DSI_Self_Assessment.md

 #### Poisson distribution

-  There are on average 20 taxis that drive past your office every 30 minutes.
+  On average 20 taxis drive past your office every 30 minutes.
 What is the probability that 30 taxis will drive by in 1 hour?

 #### Exponential distribution

   Let $X$, the number of years a computer works, be a random variable that follows an exponential distribution with a lambda of 3 years.
 You just bought a computer, what is the probability that the computer will work in 8 years?

-  *extra credit*: Let $X$ be a random variable that now follows an exponential distribution with a half-life of 6 years.
+  *Extra Credit*: Let $X$ be a random variable that now follows an exponential distribution with a half-life of 6 years.
 Find the parameter of the exponential distribution.
 What is the probability
   $P(X > 10)$ and the conditional probability $P(X > 20 | X > 10)$?

 #### Uniform distribution

   Let the random variable $X$ be the angle of a slice of pizza.
 The angle $X$ has a uniform distribution on the interval $[0, 90]$.
 What is the probability that your slice of pizza will have an angle between 30 and 40°?

-  *extra credit*: $X$ is uniform on the interval $[a, b]$, can you derive the expected value $E(X)$?
+  *Extra Credit*: $X$ is uniform on the interval $[a, b]$, can you derive the expected value $E(X)$?
 The variance $V(X)$?

 #### Normal distribution